 Donna Santman is a veteran public school teacher and literacy specialist who has trained and developed educators for over 21 years.
 Ms. Santman has 13 of years classroom teaching experience in New York City and has served as an instructor at Columbia University Teachers College.
 She is the author and co-author of several academic books including the widely-used Shades of Meaning: Comprehension and Interpretation in Middle School, a guide for teaching students to independently and critically analyze texts.
 She has designed standards-based constructivist curriculum, developed teacher training course syllabi, and designed teacher’s guides.
 Ms. Santman holds a B.A. from the University of Michigan and a master’s from Columbia University Teachers College.

-Sharon Taberski is a veteran elementary school teacher with 31 years of classroom teaching experience.
+Sharon Taberski is a master elementary school teacher with 31 years of classroom teaching experience.
 Her book, On Solid Ground: Strategies for Teaching Reading K-3, revolutionized the way elementary teachers approach reading instruction, and remains a classic in the field.
 A nationally recognized expert in early childhood literacy, Ms. Taberski presents keynotes and workshops throughout the country.
 In her latest book, Comprehension from the Ground Up, she cuts through the pressure-filled atmosphere surrounding reading instruction to lay out practices that are effective, authentic, and systematic.
 She has produced several teacher training video series including Lessons from the Ground Up; It’s All About Comprehension: Teaching K-3 Readers; and A Close-Up Look at Teaching Reading.
 Ms. Taberski holds a B.S. from Daemen College and a master’s from Hunter College.

 Julie Wright is a teacher and instructional coach with over 20 years of experience in education.
 She taught at the elementary level for 14 years in Upper Arlington, OH and led professional development for literacy and social studies teachers throughout the school district for six years.
 She served as an adjunct faculty member at Ashland University, teaching graduate courses focused on curriculum, instruction, and assessment.
 Ms. Wright is a contributor to Choice Literacy and Lead Literacy, and is currently working on a book about what really matters in education.
 She holds National Board Certification as well as a B.S. in education, a master’s in language arts and reading, and extensive school leadership post-graduate work from The Ohio State University.